Dash1704/CV/README.md

 #### Strong Communicator

 With my background in policing, I have interacted with people from all walks of life.
 Often in challenging and stressful situations, I adapt my language and behaviours to the needs of individuals while treating everyone with respect.
 I have already proven capable of adjusting the language I've used in software development.
 When delivering a presentation on my final project at Makers to a variety of audiences, I adapted my approach to make it as accessible as possible to everyone.
-When delivering to an audience with a coding background, I included more detail on technical aspects and the development process.
-However when presenting to an audience including people from a non-technical background, I changed the language of my presentation to explain jargon in plain English.
+When delivering to an audience with a coding background, I used technical language, however when presenting to an audience including people from a non-technical background, I explained jargon in plain English.

 Final project presentation [here](https://www.youtube.com/watch?v=3zp1iiiwcQ4) (1:10 Start of the group presentation, 5:00 for my presentation)